Can I Get a Tattoo While Pregnant?

 Sometimes, these symptoms do not present themselves right away and can be triggered by sunlight.
 In extreme cases, it can cause large growths that have to be surgically removed.
 This is most common in red, yellow, green, and blue pigments, and least likely for black and purple.

 In other cases, allergic reactions may be onset by the use of latex gloves.
-Latex gloves are by far the most popular disposable gloves and are used by most artists.
-Persons with known or unknown latex allergies may break out into hives, swelling, and in extreme cases, anaphylaxis.
+Latex gloves are by far the most popular disposable gloves and are used by a large amount of artists.
+People with known or unknown latex allergies may break out into hives, swelling, and in extreme cases, anaphylaxis.

 MRI scans can cause tattoo burns when the iron oxide in black ink heats up.
 This can ruin a tattoo design and may leave you with scars.